The World Bank team has concluded implementation support mission for Sustainable Agricultural Intensification and Food Security Project (SAIP).

 The main development objective of SAIP is to increase agricultural productivity, market access, and food security of the targeted beneficiaries in the project areas

-Currently, SAIP is implemented in eight districts: Rulindo, Rwamagana, Karongi, Rutsiro, Kayonza, Nyanza, Gatsibo, and Nyabihu, however, the project implementation will expand to other areas during implementation as required by the Government of Rwanda and in agreement with the World Bank Group.
+Currently, SAIP is implemented in eight districts: Rulindo, Rwamagana, Ngoma, Karongi, Rutsiro, Kayonza, Nyanza, Gatsibo, Nyabihu, however, the project implementation will expand to other areas during implementation as required by the Government of Rwanda and in agreement with the World Bank Group.

 SAIP is implemented under the four components; 1.
 Institutional Strengthening, Agriculture Productivity Enhancement, and Nutrition Improvement, 2.
 Irrigation and Water Use Efficiency, 3.
 Market Linkages and Value Addition Investment Support and, 4.
 Project Management and Technical Assistance.